ZerBea/wifi_laboratory/README.md

 All additional test functions must be compiled individually (gcc -D - see Makefile).

-It is also designed to run headless on a modified (GPIO push button and LED) Raspberry Pi
+hcxlabtool is designed to run headless on a modified (GPIO push button and LED) Raspberry Pi.

 Requirements